aaholmes/hybrid-chess-engine/README.md

 ## Technical Stack
 - **Core Logic**: Rust, for its performance, memory safety, and fearless concurrency.
-- **Neural Networks**: PyTorch (in Python) for training the ResNet policy and NNUE evaluation networks.
+- **Neural Networks**: PyTorch (in Python) for training the ResNet policy and fast evaluation networks.
 - **Board Representation**: Bitboards, for highly efficient move generation and position manipulation.
 - **Inference**: A Rust-based inference engine (like tch-rs or a custom ONNX runtime) to run the neural networks during search.
-- **Parallelism**: Rust's rayon library for managing the parallel mate searches.

 ## Building and Running